amitgaru2/django-nepali-datetime-field/README.rst

 =====================

 Highly motivated package from Django's DateField & DateTimeField.
-The library is intended to provide Bikram Sambat Date Time fields for both Models and Forms.
+The library is intended to provide Bikram Sambat Date Time fields for Django's Model and Form.

-*Note: Currently only supports DateField.
-DateTimeField will be supported soon in future releases.*
+:code:`Note: Currently only supports DateField.
+DateTimeField will be supported soon in future releases.`

 The package is dependent on `nepali-datetime <https://github.com/dxillar/nepali-datetime>`_ package and the UI for the date picker is implemented from https://github.com/leapfrogtechnology/nepali-date-picker.